South Africa: 'We Can Never Vote While Breathing Human Waste Every Day'

 Residents of Babaton informal settlement in Duncan Village, East London, say they are tired of breathing sewage from two blocked drains.

-Babaton was established 27 years ago and is home to over 300 people.
+Babaton was established 27 years ago and is home to more than 300 people.
 Residents share eight communal toilets and two taps.

 "I will never vote while I breathe faeces every day," said Tulwana.